NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 method to iteratively find ``equation``'s root, with ``equation`` and its ``derivative`` being imported from ``algebra.cpp`` via the ``include`` line near the top.

-The following code is a minimal command line that we can use to check if everything is working correctly:
+The following code is a minimal command line program that we can use to check if everything is working correctly:

 ```cpp
 #include <iostream>